moodmosaic/blog/_posts/2015-04-15-setting-up-haskell-on-windows.md

 ---
 layout: basic
-title: Setting up Haskell on Windows
+title: Setting up Haskell on Windowss
-summary:
-id-image: 6
-tags:
-    - Haskell
 ---

 Why do that and not use <a href="https://www.haskell.org/platform/">Haskell Platform</a> instead?